 - Cl.
-41(2) The health and safety committee consists of: - (a) the number of members specified in an agreement reached between the operator and the members of the workforce; or - (b) if there is no such agreement an equal number of: - (i) members, chosen by the members of the workforce, to represent the interests of members of the workforce; and - (ii) members, chosen by the operator, to represent the interests of the operator and the employers (other than the operator) of members of the workforce. - Cl.
-41(3) The agreement referred to in paragraph (2)(a) may: - (a) specify the persons who are to be members to represent the interests of the operator and employers (other than the operator) of members of the workforce; and - (b) provide for the way in which persons who are to be members to represent the interests of members of the workforce are to be chosen.
+41(2) Subject to subclauses (3A) to (3C), the health and safety committee consists of: - (a) the number of members specified in an agreement reached between the operator and the members of the workforce; or - (b) if there is no such agreement an equal number of: - (i) members, chosen by the members of the workforce, to represent the interests of members of the workforce; and - (ii) members, chosen by the operator, to represent the interests of the operator and the employers (other than the operator) of members of the workforce. - Cl.
+41(3) The agreement referred to in paragraph (2)(a) may: - (a) specify the persons who are to be members to represent the interests of the operator and employers (other than the operator) of members of the workforce; and - (b) provide for the way in which persons who are to be members to represent the interests of members of the workforce are to be chosen. - Cl.
+41(3A) If: - (a) there is only one designated work group at the facility; and - (b) the health and safety representative for the designated work group consents to being a member of the health and safety committee;